-27. Stemming from this, the CMTT proposes to amend certain existing terms and definitions that are currently used in IESSs.
-The proposals are intended for the SNA but should be extended to BPM and GFSM where the terminologies are the same unless there are legitimate differences in the definitions or terminologies.
-These suggestions, which are shown in column 2 of Table 6 below and in Annex II, are intended to initiate a discussion on whether the alternate terms/expanded definitions provide an input for the communication with non-expert users and the public.
+- 24. Precise technical terms in the SNA and other macroeconomic statistics are crucial for methodological discussions and essential for the international comparability of such data.
+On the other hand, not all technical terms from macroeconomic statistics will be immediately understood by all target user groups.
+On that basis, the CMTT took stock of a list of technical terms generally used in the communication with the media / general public with the aim to simplify.
+A first check took stock of whether it is possible to use less technical terms in the manuals without distorting the precision of the manuals.
+The proposed adjustments are provided in Annex II. - 25.
+Stemming from this, the CMTT proposes to amend certain existing terms and definitions that are currently used in EASSs.
+The proposals are intended for the SNA but should be extended to other BPM and GFSM where the terminologies are the same unless there are legitimate differences in the definitions or terminologies.
+These suggestions, which are shown in column 2 of table 6 below and in Annex II, are intended to initiate a discussion on whether the alternate terms / expanded definitions provide an input for the communication with non-expert users and the public.
 For instance, the amendments could serve as a basis to produce a glossary with often used terms in user-friendly language.
-The following table provides some suggestions-further elaborated in Annex II.
+The following table provides some suggestions further elaborated in Annex II.

-Table 6.
-Proposal to Introduce Alternative Terminologies in the SNA
+Table 6: Proposal to introduce alternative terminologies in the SNA

-2008 SNA Proposal(s) Rationale
+2008 SNA Proposal (s) Rationale

-Financial Intermediation Interest margin on loans and Proposal focusses on the basic idea
+Financial Intermediation Interest margin on loans and Proposal focuses on the basic idea

 Services Indirectly Measured deposits avoiding the technical measurement

 Or: method

 Implicit Financial

 Intermediation Services

-Compensation of employees Labour costs More user-friendly term whereas
+Compensation of employees Labor costs More user-friendly term whereas

 "compensation" has a mixed

 meaning.

 Rent Natural resource rent Rent is frequently confused with

 rental and the focus is on natural

 resources.

 Consumption of fixed capital Depreciation The term depreciation is simpler and

 more widely understood.

-- 28. For non-experienced users, support would seem useful to better understand macro-economic statistical concepts.
+- 26. For non-experienced users support would seem useful to better understand macroeconomic statistical concepts.
 Instead of giving the conceptual idea, definitions in the statistical manuals are sometimes very technical and need previous knowledge to be understood and interpreted properly.
-In this respect, a glossary of terms frequently used when disseminating data from macro-economic statistics in an easy language is considered useful.
-Apart of the CMTT's work is digitalizing the IESSs, to maximize the benefit of this product for users.
-Ensuring that the terminologies are aligned using common language will improve the searchability of the manuals and ultimately their usage. - 29.
-A starting point for the glossary could be the proposals made in Annex II.
+In this respect, a glossary of terms frequently used when disseminating data from macroeconomic statistics in an easy language is considered useful.
+Apart of the CMTT's work is digitizing the EASSs, to maximize the benefit of this product for users, ensuring that the terminologies are aligned using common language will improve the searchability of the manuals and ultimately their usage. - 27.
+A starting point for the glossary could be the proposals made in annex II.
 In any case, it would seem useful to proceed in two steps.
-First, develop for the main terms from the IESSs used in communication with the media/general public a short definition in an easy language.
-Such a short and easy definition could also be used for social media communication as well as for an FAQ-website.
-Second, it would seem useful regarding the target group "informed user" that such a glossary is supplemented by a more detailed article for the different main terms used, also in a user-friendly language.5
+First, develop for the main terms from the EASSs used in communication with the media / general public a short definition in an easy language.
+Such a short and easy definition could also be used for social media communication as well as for a FAQ-website.
+Second, it would seem useful regarding the target group "informed user" that such a glossary is supplemented by a more detailed article for the different main terms used, also in a user-friendly language.
+6

-The Use of "Net" Versus "Gross" Concepts in Economic and Environmental Statistics
+The Use of "Net" versus "Gross" Concepts in Economic and Environmental Statistics